lbueti/forplot/README.md

 ### Arrowheads

-When using *xlim* via *f_axis*, x-axis limits that are narrower then the confidence limits can be set (which is usually not recommended as it can be misleading).
+When using *xlim* via *f_axis*, x-axis limits that are narrower then the confidence limits can be set (even though that is usually not recommended).
 The cap at the end of the confidence interval is then not plotted (as it is outside of the plotting region).
-However, to make that clearer, directional arrowheads can be added using options *f_arrows*.
-To have different heads on both sides, the arrow has to be drawn twice, with code 1 and 2.
-The helper function *f_cutarrows* helps with that:
+However, directional arrowheads can help to make the distinction more prominent.
+Arrowheads can be modified via function *f_arrows* but it is not completely straightforward because arrows have to be drawn twice to have different heads on both sides (e.g. with code 1 and 2 and angles 30 and 90).
+The helper function *f_cutarrows* does that automatically:

 ``` r
 # Modify data to generate some very wide limits: